Home / Medical Services / Unveiling the daily duties of a registered nurse

 Registered nurses have the crucial responsibility of tracking patient progress.
 They diligently observe vital signs, carefully document any changes, and maintain a vigilant watch.
 This constant oversight allows for early identification of potential complications, facilitating prompt intervention when necessary.

-Furthermore, RNs fulfill a crucial role in updating the healthcare team about the patient’s progress.
+Moreover, RNs are crucial in updating the healthcare team about the patient’s progress.
 They communicate any changes in the patient’s condition to physicians and other medical professionals, ensuring that everyone involved is well-informed and aligned with the patient’s healthcare plan.

 Maintaining patient safety